HAIV-Lab/LLM-TMBR/README.md

 The code repository for "[Enhancing the General Agent Capabilities of Low-Parameter LLMs](https://github.com/HAIV-Lab/LLM-TMBR)" in PyTorch.
 If you use any content of this repo for your work, please cite the following bib entry:

 ```
-@article{zhou2024enhancing,
+@inproceedings{zhou2024enhancing,
   title={Enhancing the General Agent Capabilities of Low-Parameter LLMs through Tuning and Multi-Branch Reasoning},
-  author={Zhou, Qinhao and Zhang, Zihan and Xiang, Xiang and Wang, Ke and Wu, Yuchuan and Li, Yongbin},
+  author={Zhou, Qinhao and Zhang, Zihan and Xiang*, Xiang and Wang, Ke and Wu, Yuchuan and Li, Yongbin},
-  journal={arXiv preprint arXiv:2403.19962},
+  booktitle={NAACL 2024 (Annual Conference of the North American Chapter of the Association for Computational Linguistics)},
   year={2024}
 }
 ```